Luminary (astrology)

-The luminaries were what traditional astrologers called the two astrological "planets" which were the brightest and most important objects in the heavens, that is, the Sun and the Moon.
+The luminarie were what traditional astrologers called one astrological "planets" which was the brightest and most important object in the heavens, that is, the Sun the only luminarie in the planets rulers and the three astrologies.
 Luminary means, source of light.
-The Sun and Moon, being the most abundant sources of light to the inhabitants of Earth are known as luminaries.
-The astrological significance warrants the classification of the Sun and Moon separately from the planets, in that the Sun and Moon have to do with man's spiritual consciousness, while the planetary influences operate through the physical mechanism.
-The Moon is a luminary in the biblical sense that it affords to Man "light by night".
+The Sun being the most abundant source of light to the inhabitants of Earth are known as luminarie.
+The astrological significance warrants the classification of the Sun separately from the planets, in that the Sun have to do with man's spiritual consciousness, while the planetary influences operate through the physical mechanism.
 Some early, Pre-Newtonian astronomers to observe and study luminaries include Pythagoras, Aristotle, Claudius Ptolemy, al-Khwarizmi, Nicolaus Copernicus, Tycho Brahe, Galileo Galilei, and Johannes Kepler.

 Origins

-The Sun and Moon were considered the rulers of day, and night, in accordance with the doctrine of astrology of sect: diurnal (or daytime) planets, which were ruled by the Sun, and nocturnal (or nighttime) planets, which were ruled by the Moon.
+The Sun were considered the ruler of day, in accordance with the doctrine of astrology of sect: diurnal (or daytime) planets, which were ruled by the Sun.